AchoArnold/discount-for-student-dev/README.md

   * [Bitnami](https://bitnami.com) [FREE] - Install cloud applications in a single click.
 Business 3 plan (normally $49/month) for one year available via [Github Student Developer Pack](https://education.github.com/pack).
   * [Yellow Circle](http://www.yellowcircle.net) [FREE] - Offers a free online sandbox for students and teachers at all levels to learn and practice IT, networking, and programming skills by creating and configuring virtual routers, virtual machines, and virtual firewalls, load-balancers, and storage devices.
-  * [Orchestrate](https://orchestrate.io/) [FREE] - Orchestrate is a complete database portfolio that includes search, time-series events, geolocation and graph queries through an API.
-You can host your data on a public cloud, such as in CenturyLink data centers, or use Orchestrate Enterprise’s dedicated clusters.
-[Github Student Developer Pack](https://education.github.com/pack) members receive a free developer account (normally $49/month).
   * [Vertabelo](http://www.vertabelo.com/) [FREE] - Fully-featured online tool for database design.
 Free for Educational Purposes.